SaiAshish9/Spring-Cloud-Stream-with-Apache-Kafka-RabbitMQ-Producer-Consumer/README.md

 ```
-Spring Cloud Stream includes i/p and o/p channels for communication.
-Binder can be based upon kafka or rabbitMQ
+Spring Cloud Stream includes i/p and o/p components for communication.
+Binder can be based upon kafka or rabbitMQ.
+Those components are mapped onto the kafka topics
 ```